gallorob/gallorob.github.io/_posts/2021-01-18-thesis-experiments01.md

 ...
 Yeah, pretty much nothing changes.
 Moving on.

 ## Experiment 04
-Since the $\mu$ theory was a bust, it was time to see if the other hypothesis was correct.
+Since the $$\mu$$ theory was a bust, it was time to see if the other hypothesis was correct.
 To do so, we froze the entire defender's population: at every iteration, we would only let the attacker reproduce and reset the defenders' Elo to 1000.
 So, what happens when we do this?

 <p align="center">
   <img src="https://raw.githubusercontent.com/gallorob/gallorob.github.io/main/media/exp01/exp04.png?raw=True" alt="Graph" height="250"/>